 If it’s been awhile, it’s usually loneliness.

 Giving the emotion a name helps to take its power away and is one of the best was to start dealing with loneliness.
 Kind of like an emotional Rumpelstiltskin.
-At the very least, the self-diagnosis is usually the first step toward the cure.
+At the very least, the self-diagnosis is usually the first step toward the treatment.

 2. Remind Yourself That Just Because Your Lonely Doesn’t Mean You’re Alone